 Floods can happen anywhere – yes, anywhere

 As the Federal Emergency Management Agency (FEMA) famously noted, “Anywhere it can rain, it can flood.”
-That’s because it’s not proximity to the coastline or bodies of water alone that determine whether your area can flood.
+That’s because it’s not proximity to the coastline or bodies of water alone that determines whether your area can flood.
 Depending on how your city or county manages waterways (think: dams, levees, and reservoirs) and the changes made to the land, your region may be one that faces flooding from prolonged rain, storm surge, or sudden snowmelt.
 If infrastructure isn’t well-maintained, urban flooding can be a big risk.

 Florida in particular is more at risk for floods than any other state, in part because it has 11,000 miles of rivers, streams, and waterways.
-But its flat terrain and urbanization (pavements and other impenetrable surfaces that impede natural drainage systems) further increase its flood risk.
+However, its flat terrain and urbanization (pavements and other impenetrable surfaces that impede natural drainage systems) further increase its flood risk.
 Plus, it experiences an average of 53.7 inches of rainfall per year.

 Still not sure if flood insurance is for you?
 These facts about floods may change your mind: